SAP-samples/teched2022-DA261/exercises/hana_cockpit/appendix_ex10/README.md

     - Workload Class Name: SampleWorkload
     - Is Parent: Yes
-    - Statement Memory Limit: 1 GB
+    - Total Statement Memory Limit: 1 GB

     We're defining a workload class named "SampleWorkload" as a parent workload, meaning that it can have child workloads that inherit its limits (i.e. SAP HANA supports hierarichal workload classes).
 The statement memory limit for this workload class is 1 GB.
 Click the **Create** button.

     ![Create Workload Class](./images/10-03_CreateWorkloadClass.png)

 4. The newly created workload class appears in the table.
-Notice a notification appears under the *Mappings* columns, indicating that you need to assign a mapping.
+Notice a notification appears under the *Mappings* column, indicating that you need to assign a mapping.
 The assignment can be done when the workload class is created, or by clicking on the right arrow button at the end of the workload class row.
 Click on the **right arrow** to assign a mapping.

     ![Workload Class with No Mapping](./images/10-04_WorkloadClassNoMapping.png)